BluestarGenomics/airbyte/airbyte-integrations/connectors/source-medrio-bak/README.md

 ```

 #### Create credentials
-**If you are a community contributor**, follow the instructions in the [documentation](https://docs.airbyte.io/integrations/sources/medrio)
+**If you are a community contributor**, follow the instructions in the [documentation](https://docs.airbyte.io/integrations/sources/medrio-dataviews)
 to generate the necessary credentials.
-Then create a file `secrets/config.json` conforming to the `source_medrio/spec.yaml` file.
+Then create a file `secrets/config.json` conforming to the `source_medrio/spec.json` file.
 Note that any directory named `secrets` is gitignored across the entire Airbyte repo, so there is no danger of accidentally checking in sensitive information.
 See `integration_tests/sample_config.json` for a sample config file.

-**If you are an Airbyte core member**, copy the credentials in Lastpass under the secret name `source medrio test creds`
+**If you are an Airbyte core member**, copy the credentials in Lastpass under the secret name `source medrio-dataviews test creds`
 and place them into `secrets/config.json`.

 ### Locally running the connector